Smart speaker vs smart display: what’s the difference?

 There are lots of smart speakers to choose from, such as Apple’s HomePod Mini (above)

 There’s also the speaker part of the smart speaker as well.
 These devices can play music, podcasts and audiobooks on demand, either through a voice command or via an app on your phone.
-Telling a gadget in your living room to play some classical music and then having it piped back to you really does feel like the future.

 How smart displays differ